bombasticSlacks/3-skill/Injury.md

 Aside from the trauma of being injured in the field, there are other immediate risks to a person who has been injured, and they will need treatment to stay healthy or remain alive (depending on severity).

 When determining difficulty of [Application](Intelligence#Application) skill tests and negatives for any injuries, you just count the injury that would give you the largest negative/penalty.
 Multiple injuries don’t provide cumulative negatives.

-### Stabilization
-Even if you aren’t trained in [Application](Intelligence#Application) and don't have the proper tools you may still attempt to stabilize someone's injuries.
-This is a very basic test which means they are no longer bleeding, their burns have been covered, etc. This is a [Application](Intelligence#Application) [Fixed Difficulty](Skills#Fixed%20Difficulty)(0).
-No matter the result of the skill test, the person is no longer at risk of immediately dying, but they get an additional -1 to their [injury penalty](#Lingering%20Pain).